 Leah Edelstein-Keshet, Mathematics

-Dr. Edelstein-Keshet research interests include mathematical cell biology, modelling cell motility and polarization, intracellular signaling, pattern formation, and models for swarming and social aggregation.
+Dr. Edelstein-Keshet's research interests include mathematical cell biology, modelling cell motility and polarization, intracellular signaling, pattern formation, and models for swarming and social aggregation.
 She has been awarded the Krieger-Nelson prize of the Canadian Mathematical Society, the research prize of the Canadian Applied and Industrial Mathematics Society, and the Arthur Winfree Research Prize of the Society for Mathematical Biology.
-In 2022, Dr. Edelstein-Keshet was awarded the John von Neumann Prize, the highest honor and flagship lecture of the Society for Industrial and Applied Mathematics.
+In 2022, Dr. Edelstein-Keshet was awarded the John von Neumann Prize, the highest honour and flagship lecture of the Society for Industrial and Applied Mathematics.

 Catherine Johnson, Earth Ocean and Atmospheric Sciences

 Dr. Johnson’s research focuses on geophysical investigations of terrestrial planets, moons and small bodies in our solar system.
 That has included the magnetic fields of Mercury, Mars, Earth and the Moon, the lithospheric structure and the tectonic, magmatic and thermal evolution of Venus, and the seismicity and the interior structure of Mars and the Moon.
 Her lab uses sample, observatory and satellite data to probe the interior structure and history of these bodies, and to understand how internal and external processes interact to shape a planet or moon’s evolution.

 Diane Srivastava, Zoology